WDBD: 2017–18 American Spirit Media/DirecTV and AT&T U-verse dispute

 WDBD's parent company, American Spirit Media, failed to renew its retransmission contract with DirecTV/AT&T U-verse upon its expiration on August 31, 2017.
 After a three-week extension period passed with both parties failing to agree on a new contract, American Spirit Media withdrew permission for DirecTV/AT&T U-verse to retransmit the signals of its stations as of 11:59 p.m.
 EDT on September 21.
-As of January 2018, no resolution to the dispute has been reached.

-This dispute has been particularly frustrating for viewers in the Jackson market, as it has coincided with the beginning of the 2017–18 television season, the Major League Baseball postseason, the National Football League regular season, and the college football regular season.
-Viewers in WDBD's market have been unable through DirecTV to watch Fox network coverage of New Orleans Saints games, the 2017 ALCS, the 2017 World Series, and numerous college football games.

-Programming

-Syndicated programming

-Syndicated programming on WDBD includes Divorce Court, Two and a Half Men, The Big Bang Theory, Hot Bench and Judge Mathis among others.
+This dispute was resolved in January 2018.

 News operation

 On August 12, 1991, WDBD debuted a local newscast called Mississippi News Tonight which was simulcast on WXXV-TV in Gulfport and produced by Love Communications, who owned WLOX and WLOV in Mississippi.
 Likewise, it featured regionalized news and weather coverage despite being produced at this station's facility in Jackson.
 Due to low ratings and inconsistent viewership, the program was dropped from both outlets on April 24, 1992.

 In August 2008, WDBD established a second news department and began airing a thirty-minute prime time show.
 Known as Fox 40 News at 9, this was originally seen every night.
 After a short period of time, however, weekend broadcasts were dropped due to inadequate resources.
 On January 24, 2009, the weeknight newscast began airing in high definition resulting in this outlet becoming Jackson's first television station to make the upgrade.
 With the change came a new logo and an updated graphics package based on the standardized theme seen on Fox owned-and-operated stations.

 In April 2010, WDBD added two weeknight newscasts, both half-hour in length.
-The early evening show, known as Fox 40 News at 6, directly competed with news programs seen on the area's big three stations.
+The early evening show, known as Fox 40 News at 6, directly competed with news programs seen on the area's big three affiliates.
 This would subsequently be dropped for a 5:30 p.m. broadcast, which currently airs against the national evening network newscasts.
 The late night program, called Fox 40 News at 10 on My 35, aired on WUFX and also competed with the area's big three outlets.